Leading by Example

 There's hardly anything worse for company morale than leaders who practice the "Do as I say, not as I do" philosophy.
 When this happens, you can almost see the loss of enthusiasm and goodwill among the staff.
 It's like watching the air go out of a balloon – and cynicism and disappointment usually take its place.

-No matter what the situation is, double standards – witnessing people say one thing, and then doing another – always feel like betrayals.
+No matter what the situation is, double standards – witnessing people say one thing, and then doing another – always feel like a betrayal.
 They can be very destructive.
 If this ever happened to you, you can probably remember that sense of disappointment and letdown.

 If you're in a leadership position, then you know that you have a responsibility to your team.
 They look to you for guidance and strength; that's part of what being a leader is.
 And a big part of your responsibility is to lead them with your own actions.